Mrs C Wagner: Headteacher

 Ms Bartram graduated from the University of Leeds in 2010 with a First Class Honours degree in geography, she then completed her PGCE at the Institute of Education as part of the Teach First Programme at the Alec Reed Academy in Ealing.
 Ms Bartram has a passion for travelling and experiencing other cultures.

-Mr O Bell: Teacher of History and Sport
+Mr O Bell: Teacher of History and Government & Politics

 Mr Bell graduated with a BA in War Studies from King’s College London University in 2002.
 He was previously a History teacher and boarding house tutor at Hurstpierpoint College, West Sussex.